- Accidental Innuendo:

 - Awesome Art: Takeda Hiromitsu's character designs and backgrounds are reason enough to pick up the manga.
 But from chapter 23 onwards, the art improves considerably.

-- Ensemble Darkhorse: Aki is popular with the fans for TWO reasons.
+- Ensemble Darkhorse: Aki is popular with the fans for two BIG reasons.

 - Idiot Plot: The premise for episode 5 (season 2).
 Instead of saying she was dating one of the other teachers, Aki tells her parents she's dating a student, who's nearly half her age.
 Her parents simply take her story at face value and kidnaps a minor, then strands him on an island with their daughter in hopes that he'll knock her up.
 Which ends with him taking a beating for a situation that wasn't his fault, because Aki chose not to say anything.